RubabAnwar/RubabAnwar/README.md

 # 💫 About Me:
 Hi there, I’m Rubab! 👋<br><br>🔭 I’m currently working on web development projects and enhancing my portfolio with creative, responsive designs.
-I’m also completing my remote internship at CodeAlpha, where I’m building various JavaScript-based applications.<br><br>👯 I’m looking to collaborate on full-stack MERN projects, and I’m open to working on AI, hacking, and cybersecurity-themed websites.<br><br>🤝 I’m looking for help with building a diverse portfolio that showcases innovative web development projects and improving my backend skills.<br><br>🌱 I’m currently learning JavaScript, React, and MongoDB, and focusing on becoming a full-stack developer while exploring UI/UX design.<br><br>💬 Ask me about HTML, CSS, web design principles, and how to kickstart your web development journey using mobile-first tools and approaches.<br><br>⚡ Fun fact: I’m a graphic designer and have successfully completed several projects, ranging from brand building to web design!
+I’m also completing my remote internship at CodeAlpha, where I’m building various JavaScript-based applications.<br><br>👯 I’m looking to collaborate on full-stack MERN projects, and I’m open to working on bussiness,  branding and AI integrated websites.<br><br>🤝 I’m looking for help with building a diverse portfolio that showcases innovative web development projects and improving my backend skills.<br><br>🌱 I’m currently learning JavaScript, React, and MongoDB, and focusing on becoming a full-stack developer while exploring UI/UX design.<br><br>💬 Ask me about HTML, CSS, web design principles, and how to kickstart your web development journey using mobile-first tools and approaches.<br><br>⚡ Fun fact: I’m a graphic designer and have successfully completed several projects, ranging from brand building to web design!

 ## 🌐 Socials: